pawelgrzybek/pawelgrzybek.com/content/posts/2019-03-19-build-your-first-aws-serverless-app.md

 ## Stack

-The AWS platform contains hundreds of services which are categorisd into tens of different types.
+The AWS platform contains hundreds of services which are categorised into tens of different types.
 We are going to use only a few of them without needing to ever visit the not-so-intuitive web interface — we'll do it like the pros!
 We are going to use the [AWS Command Line Interface](https://aws.amazon.com/cli/) to manage all the services.
 Lets have a closer look at what we need.

 ![AWS services in use](/photos/2019-03-19-2.jpg)